Suggested links

 Partial hospitalization programs can take place at hospitals or standalone medical centers.
 However, unlike a standard hospital stay, the patient can leave the facility after each day’s treatment.

-The level of care offered at a PHP is considered a step down from inpatient treatment but provides more structure than other outpatient care options, such as intensive outpatient programs (IOP).
-In a PHP, patients have access to the same treatment team as those in inpatient care but without a lengthy time commitment.
+In a PHP, patients have access to the same healthcare treatment team as those in inpatient care without a lengthy time commitment.
 In some ways, partial hospitalization can offer the best of both worlds.

 Some of the most common therapy offerings in a partial hospitalization program include: